rcrews/docs-website/runtime/7.0.0/data-access-howto.md

   # Removed at Kris's request
   # - title: Using the Cost-based Optimizer in Hive
   #   url: using-cbo-in-hive/index.html

+  - title: Managing Apache Impala
+    url: impala-manage/index.html
+    description: >-
+      Presents the task topics for configuring and managing Impala

 ---
 Cloudera Runtime includes Apache Hive 3, Apache Impala, and Hue.
 Hive and Impala provide access to data stored in the Hive metastore database.
 Hive 3 addresses enterprise data warehouse demands for transactional data in the ORC file format.
 Impala performs high-performance, low-latency SQL queries on data in Parquet and other formats.
 Hue, a web-based interactive query editor, interacts with data warehouses, including the Hive metastore.